 All ticketholders are entitled to attend all sessions of the Convention from Friday evening through to Sunday afternoon.

-Add lunch, teas, and coffees on the Saturday and Sunday for just £30, and join us at the Gala Dinner on the Saturday evening for £60.
+Add lunch, teas, and coffees on the Saturday and Sunday for just £30.
+Tickets for the Gala Dinner on the Saturday evening are now sold out.

 The Humanist Professionals Conference will be integrated with BHA Convention 2017.
 Taking place from 11:00 on Friday 9 June, the Conference will provide valuable training, CPD, and networking opportunities for all humanist professionals – celebrants, pastoral carers, school speakers – and those aspiring to become one.
 All BHA Convention ticket-holders may attend the Humanist Professionals Conference free of charge, by selecting the free add-on when purchasing their ticket.
 Standalone tickets for the Humanist Professionals Conference are available for £49.

 Please note that there are only a limited number of tickets available for the Humanist Professionals Conference, and that they will be allocated on a first-come-first-served basis.
 More details will be provided at a later date.

 Our home for the weekend is the Cambridge Corn Exchange – the only venue in the city large enough to host our busiest ever Convention.

 Throughout the weekend we'll also be hosting parallel sessions in the Cambridge Guildhalls, just a two minute walk around the corner.

 For the first time, in addition to sending emails, we'll be using an app (iOS and Android) to give delegates all the information they might need for the full weekend.

 Find information on all our speakers, see exactly what's happening when and where, and follow what everyone's saying about the event on Twitter.